 If you look up the subject of dating in the Bible you won’t find one single verse.
 That is because people in Bible times didn’t date – they courted.
 I call it intentional dating.
 The difference between typical dating that is practiced today and intentional dating (courting) is that intentional dating honors God, our parents, is non-sexual and is specifically for the purpose of finding out if we are compatible and want to move forward toward marriage.

 So, in intentional dating it is all about getting know each other and who we really are.
 And it is about asking and answering every question related to who the person is we are dating.
-It is about seeing them in many different life situations and seeing how they respond to stress, how they treat others, how they treat their parents, how they view people who are different – disadvantaged – racially different – politically different – spiritually different.
+It is about seeing them in many different life situations and seeing how they respond to stress while using HCC products you can find if you check this site, how they treat others, how they treat their parents, how they view people who are different – disadvantaged – racially different – politically different – spiritually different.

 But most important is to see in real life situations their commitment to Christ and their true character.
 Because once you are married many things change.
 But you can deal with anything if you are married to someone with good character who truly loves Jesus.